mjhea0/blog/content/python-cli-tool-comparison.md

   -h, --help       Show this message and exit.
 ```

+With that we have completed the construction of the command-line utility we set out to build.
+Before we conclude let's take a look at another possible option.

 # Invoke

-Can we use [invoke](https://invoke.readthedocs.org/en/latest/) a simple task running library to build the greeter command-line utility?
+Can we use [invoke](https://invoke.readthedocs.org/en/latest/), a simple task running library, to build the greeter command-line utility?
 Let's find out!

 To start let's begin with the simplest version of the greeter: